Round-off error

-A roundoff error, also called rounding error, is the difference between the result produced by a given algorithm using exact arithmetic and the result produced by the same algorithm using finite-precision, rounded arithmetic.
+In computing, a roundoff error, also called rounding error, is the difference between the result produced by a given algorithm using exact arithmetic and the result produced by the same algorithm using finite-precision, rounded arithmetic.
 Rounding errors are due to inexactness in the representation of real numbers and the arithmetic operations done with them.
 This is a form of quantization error.
 When using approximation equations or algorithms, especially when using finitely many digits to represent real numbers (which in theory have infinitely many digits), one of the goals of numerical analysis is to estimate computation errors.
 Computation errors, also called numerical errors, include both truncation errors and roundoff errors.

 When a sequence of calculations with an input involving any roundoff error are made, errors may accumulate, sometimes dominating the calculation.
 In ill-conditioned problems, significant error may accumulate.

 In short, there are two major facets of roundoff errors involved in numerical calculations: